When can I apply for housing?

 Where do I get my mail?

 Mailboxes are located in building 9 and building 13.
 Notices will be sent via email when you receive a package.
 Packages can be picked up from Mail Services in the lobby of building 9.
 Showing a picture ID is required when picking up a package.

 How do I figure out my mailbox number and combination?

 You can find out your mailbox number and combination by logging onto your Student Housing Portal.

-If the gates for the F9 parking lot are closed at 7 p.m. and I need to get my car out for an emergency, how do I do that?
+If the gates for the E9 or G8 parking lots are closed at 7:30 p.m. and I need to get my car out for an emergency, how do I do that?

-If you are locked into any of the parking lots after the gates have closed at 7 p.m. you can contact Department of Police Services at (818) 677-2111 to request for the gate to be opened, but only in an extreme emergency.
+If you are locked into any of the parking lots after the gates have closed at 7:30 p.m. you can contact Department of Police Services at (818) 677-2111 to request the gate be opened, but only in an extreme emergency.

 Is the track next to housing available for residents to use?